Geodesic Models with Convexity Shape Prior: Applications to Active Contours

 \emph{Building the initial curves}.
 The initial curve $\cG_0=(\sC_0,\eta_0)$ should obey that (i) $\cG_0(0)=\fp$, and (ii) the physical projection $\sC_0$ is simple closed and convex.
 In order to simplify the initialization process of the proposed segmentation method, we construct the initial curve $\cG_0$ as a closed minimal path by solving the problem~\eqref{eq_optim}, subject to the user-provided annotations discussed above.

 The image gradients-based features are independent to the evolving geodesic curves $\cG_j$.
 As a consequence, such an initial curve $\cG_0$ can be produced using the edge-based features only.
-We denote by $\psi_{\rm edge}$ such an edge-based velocity that reads
+We denote by $\psi_{\rm edge}$ such an edge-based velocity, reading as